A New Family of Weighted One-Parameter Flux Reconstruction Schemes: Numerical Experiments

 Figure~\ref{fig:GJ_param} displays the Q-factor and cut-off wavenumber for qDG and SD, exploring the behaviour of $\alpha=\beta$ for two different degree of freedom counts; $n=1200$ and $n=2400$.
 Studying Figure~\ref{fig:tb_q} there is a region $-0.4<(\alpha=\beta)<\approx 0.1$ where the Q-factor is largely invariant with the correction function.
-Then, as $\alpha=\beta$ is increased the Q-factor rises, with qDG rising slightly sooner than SD.
-However, around $\alpha = \beta \approx 0.2$ the Q-factor for SD overtakes that of qDG.
-The findings of the cut-off wavenumber are displayed in Figure~\ref{fig:tb_cutoff}.
-These show that qDG has a higher cut-off wavenumber than SD and that, within the range tested, the cut-off frequency rises as $\alpha=\beta$ is increased.
-These two findings suggest that, for the simulation of turbulent phenomena, a good correction function is in the vicinity where $0<\alpha=\beta<0.2$.
-However, the exact position of an optimal correction function for Navier--Stokes turbulence will be dependent on the relative importance of Q-factor and cut-off wavenumber.
+The increase in Q-factor for $\alpha=\beta>\approx0.1$ is consistent with the semi-discrete stability presented in Figure~\ref{fig:FR4_up_stab}, and although the schemes were stable here the large increase in Q-factor is undesirable.